l-mathur/l-mathur/README.md

 I am a PhD student at [Carnegie Mellon University's School of Computer Science](https://www.cs.cmu.edu) in the Language Technologies Institute.
-My research interests and experiences are in multimodal AI, human-machine interaction, and embodied machine intelligence 🤖🧠
+My research interests and experiences are in multimodal AI, embodied intelligence, and human-machine interaction 🤖🧠

+l-mathur.github.io

 <!--